IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 action can trigger the system UI to dismiss the whole task panel stack, rather than just a single one.

-#### Task process bar panel
+#### Task process panel

-A task process bar panel allows a frontend to visualize an ongoing processe in all of its task panels.
-Unlike the process bar, a task process bar panel is part of the task panel and as such does not overlap the task panel itself.
+A task process panel allows a frontend to visualize an ongoing processe in all of its task panels.
+Unlike the process panel, a task process panel is part of the task panel and as such does not overlap the task panel itself.

-TomTom IndiGO's system UI may hide the process bar when a task panel is opened.
+TomTom IndiGO's system UI may hide the process panel when a task panel is opened.
 However, if the process is relevant to that task panel, it likely wants to continue presenting that process to the user, for example, to show a mini player for the currently playing music.
-In these cases, the frontend can add a panel extending [`TaskProcessBarPanel`](TTIVI_INDIGO_API), which the system UI will show next to the task panel itself within the task panel's container.
-The task process bar panel will persist for the whole task panel stack.
-When task panels get added and removed from the stack, the same task process bar panel will continue to be visible.
-A frontend's task process bar panel will only be shown if it also has an active task panel, and will not be shown for task panels of other frontends.
+In these cases, the frontend can add a panel extending [`TaskProcessPanel`](TTIVI_INDIGO_API), which the system UI will show next to the task panel itself within the task panel's container.
+The task process panel will persist for the whole task panel stack.
+When task panels get added and removed from the stack, the same task process panel will continue to be visible.
+A frontend's task process panel will only be shown if it also has an active task panel, and will not be shown for task panels of other frontends.

 #### Notification panels